tvl83/DeveloperDocumentation/src/content/getting-started/getting-started-project-android.md

 <uses-permission android:name="android.permission.BLUETOOTH_ADMIN" />
 ```

-You are now ready to use the Ollie SDK!
+You are now ready to use the Robot SDK!